roccoperi/PERI-Data-Science-Portfolio/README.md

 #
 <img align="left" width="250" height="150" src="https://github.com/roccoperi/PERI-Data-Science-Portfolio/blob/main/penguins.jpg"> **[Palmer Penguins Streamlit App](https://github.com/roccoperi/PERI-Data-Science-Portfolio/tree/main/basic-streamlit-app)**

 In this project for Portfolio Update 1, I created a Streamlit app in which the user filters a species of penguin from the Palmer Penguins Dataset and the app produces the summary statistics of the species of penguin.
+This project provided invaluable knowledge in streamlit, an application that makes communicating data not only effective, but pleasant to read through.

 <img align="left" width="250" height="150" src="https://github.com/roccoperi/PERI-Data-Science-Portfolio/blob/main/2008%20olympics.jpg"> **[Tidy Data Project](https://github.com/roccoperi/PERI-Data-Science-Portfolio/tree/main/TidyData-Project)**